scottwshaw/Boids/README.md

 [leiningen](http://github.com/technomancy/leiningen).
 The
-installation instructions on the leiningen github page are pretty clear, but basically, you download the script (_not_ git clone), put it somewhere in your path and make it executable, then run  <tt>lein self-install</tt> at the command
+installation instructions on the leiningen github page are pretty clear, but basically, you download the script (_not_ git clone), put it somewhere in your path and make it executable, then run  `lein self-install` at the command line.
-3. Fork or <tt>git clone</tt> this repository
+3. Fork or `git clone` this repository
 4. That's it.
 Follow the usage instructions from there on out.
 Beware that leiningen is maven-like and will try to download the entire universe when you run it the first time.